MarkPearlCoZa/Blog_General/_posts/2017-07-07-Immigration-Questions-New-Zealand.md

 category: Misc
 ---

-# Taking your stuff over...

-Our biggest unknown is getting our stuff across...
-Is it worth shipping major appliances and furniture?
-I'm not sure how much stuff you took across, but do you have any recommendations for shipping companies and scheduling this stuff?

 # Bank Account

-I'll need to have a bank account open in NZ before I start work - should I (or can I even) get the ball rolling on that ahead of time?
+> I'll need to have a bank account open in NZ before I start work - should I (or can I even) get the ball rolling on that ahead of time?

 * I opened a bank account the first day over.
 It took about 30 minutes.
 * I used my South African credit card before that.